d-Rickyy-b/certstream-server-go/README.md

 ## Getting started

-Setting up an instance of the certstream server is simple.
+Setting up an instance of the certstream server is straightforward.
 You can either download and compile the code yourself, or use one of the [precompiled binaries](https://github.com/d-Rickyy-b/certstream-server-go/releases).

 ### Docker